A 79-Year-Old Woman Was Visiting Her Brother's Grave When She Was Abducted. She Was Never Seen Again.

 - 9-year-old left a bowling alley in 1993 to walk mere yards down the road.
 She never made it and hasn't been seen since.

-That is the case of the July 1996 killing of an 88-year-old woman found drowned in a Sullivan County, Indiana creek.
-The same in the 1994 killing of a 33-year-old woman who disappeared, and her body was later found shot.
+In July 1996, an 88-year-old woman was found drowned in a Sullivan County, Indiana creek.
+And in 1994, a 33-year-old woman disappeared, and her body was later located.
+She had been shot to death.

-Investigators have gotten tips in Hale’s case, but they haven’t led to answers.
-They are still trying to figure out what happened to Hale and the other women.
-Anyone with information on Hale’s case is asked to contact State Police at (812) 332-4411.
+Investigators have gotten tips in Hale’s case, but none have led to answers.
+Investigators are still trying to figure out what happened to Hale and the other women.
+Anyone with information on Hale’s case is urged to contact Indiana State Police at (812) 332-4411.

-Guy Hale said even without his mother’s remains the family has a gravestone for her next to her husband, according to the Herald-Times.
-Her headstone includes her birthday, but after that, it remains blank.
+Guy Hale has said even without his mother’s remains the family keeps a gravestone for her next to her husband, according to the Herald-Times.
+Her headstone includes her birthday, but after that, the stone remains blank.

 “We put her name on the stone with dad’s name, and her date of birth,” Guy Hale told the newspaper.
 “But I don’t know what to do about the date she died.
 We just left it blank.”